Skip to content

 resonon run

-You can also run any .non file directly without a project:
+You can also run any .non file directly, no project required:

 Terminal window